thecodingmachine/graphqlite/website/versioned_docs/version-4.0/authentication_authorization.md

 While this is the most secured mode, it can have drawbacks when working with development tools (you need to be logged as admin to fetch the complete schema).

-<div class="alert alert-info">The "HideIfUnauthorized" mode was the default mode in GraphQLite 3 and is optionnal from GraphQLite 4+.</div>
+<div class="alert alert--info">The "HideIfUnauthorized" mode was the default mode in GraphQLite 3 and is optionnal from GraphQLite 4+.</div>